TohidBehdadnia/IoT_AVI/README.md

 Ensure that each script is executed in the order listed, as each phase depends on the output from the previous one.

-The code has been successfully tested with the following Python libraries:
+Our code has been successfully tested with the following Python libraries:

 - <a href="https://docs.anaconda.com/miniconda/">Miniconda</a> version of tensorflow-gpu:
   ```bash